hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_kusto.html.markdown

 * `service_principal_key` - (Optional) The service principal key in which to authenticate against the Kusto Database.

-* `tenant` - (Required) The service principal tenant id or name in which to authenticate against the Kusto Database.
+* `tenant` - (Optional) The service principal tenant id or name in which to authenticate against the Kusto Database.

 ~> **NOTE** If `service_principal_id` is used, `service_principal_key` and `tenant` is also required.